The-International-Screeps-Bot/The-International-Open-Source/README.md

 First, rename `.screeps.yaml.example` to `.screeps.yaml` and fill in the required information for each environment you want to run the bot in.
 For the official server, replace the `token` with an [API token](https://docs.screeps.com/auth-tokens.html) for your account.
 On private servers, edit *(or copy and rename)* the `pserver` section with `host` set to your server domain or IP then complete `username` and `password` with your credentials on this server.
 For more information about this file, check the [screeps unified credentials file](https://github.com/screepers/screepers-standards/blob/master/SS3-Unified_Credentials_File.md) spec.

-To then run the bot, use the command `npm run push-mmo` replacing mmo with the environment you want to compile to.
-This wiil initially compile to the environment, as well as automatically compiling and pushing to the environment on code changes.
+To then run the bot, use the command `npm run set-dest mmo` replacing mmo with the environment you want to compile to then `npm run push`.
+This will compile the bot, as well as pushing to the environment.
+Using `npm run watch` will automatically compile and push on code changes.

 For more information, please go to the [wiki](https://github.com/CarsonBurke/The-International-Screeps-Bot/wiki/Usage)